Revised April 4, 2014

 I. Criteria for Eligibility

-- The investigator's NIH (R-series, or subprojects on U- and P-series), NSF, VA competitive or other federal renewal application was not funded.
-K-Award or equivalent junior investigators transitioning to NIH R-series, NSF or VA grants are also eligible, as are new applications that substitute for an existing research award (see Ic).
+A. The investigator's NIH (R-series, or subprojects on U- and P-series), NSF, VA competitive or other federal renewal application was not funded.
+K-Award or equivalent junior investigators transitioning to NIH R-series, NSF or VA grants are also eligible, as are new applications that substitute for an existing research award (see I.C.).

-- The competitive renewal should typically have been discussed and scored if an NIH application, or received excellent or equivalent ratings from NSF, VA or other federal applications.
-Applications for bridge funding of an unsuccessful resubmission (A1) of a competitive renewal will also be considered if the applicant received a strong priority score, and the applicant is able to describe how the summary statement will guide development of a new application that has less than 50% overlap with the A1 submission.
+C. The competitive renewal should typically have been discussed and scored if an NIH application, or received excellent or equivalent ratings from NSF, VA or other federal applications.
+Applications for bridge funding of an unsuccessful resubmission (I.A.) of a competitive renewal will also be considered if the applicant received a strong priority score, and the applicant describes how the summary statement will guide development of a new application that has less than 50% overlap with the A1 submission.
 Funding will also be available to catalyze new R01-level applications intended to replace a currently funded line of research that has reached the end of its natural life.